Performance Breakdown

 Behind the trigger is a small button that turns on this feature.

 However, in the lock position, the motor stays on when the trigger is squeezed.
-Even if you squeeze it a second, third, fourth time, it won’t turn off the motor.
+Even if you squeeze it a second, third, or fourth time, it won’t turn off the motor.
 Only when you press the button behind the trigger will it shut down.

 Status Screen